LED bulbs use 75% less energy than incandescent bulbs — DOE

 To meet this peak demand, utilities maintain a fleet of "peaker plants"—typically natural gas turbines that can start quickly but operate inefficiently and expensively.
 These plants might run only 50-200 hours per year, yet they must be built, maintained, and ready for those critical periods.

-The economics are brutal:
+The economics are detailed:

 • Normal wholesale electricity: $30-50/MWh